vkhare26/Zania_take_home/zania-qa-backend/Readme.md

 # Zania QA Backend

-This repository contains a backend service for document-based question answering, built using **FastAPI**, **LangChain**, and **OpenAI**.
+This repository contains a backend service for document-based question answering, built with **FastAPI**, **LangChain**, **FAISS**, and **OpenAI**.
-It allows you to upload a PDF document and a JSON file with questions, and returns concise, context-aware answers drawn directly from the document.
+It allows you to upload a PDF document and a JSON file of questions, and returns concise, context-aware answers drawn directly from the content of the document.

 ---

 ## Overview

-The service extracts text from a PDF, splits it into chunks, embeds those chunks into a **FAISS vector index**, and uses a **retrieval-augmented generation (RAG)** pipeline to generate factual answers with OpenAI models.
+The service extracts text from PDFs, splits it into manageable chunks, embeds them into a **FAISS** vector index, and runs a **retrieval-augmented generation (RAG)** pipeline using OpenAI models.
-It’s designed to be simple, portable, and production-ready, with a clean FastAPI interface and full Docker support.
+It’s lightweight, production-ready, and easy to deploy via Docker.

 ### Key Features
-- Upload a **PDF** and a **JSON file** of questions.
+- Upload a **PDF** and a **JSON** file of questions.
-- Uses **FAISS** for efficient similarity search.
+- Uses **FAISS** for fast semantic similarity search.
-- Retrieval and answer generation handled by **LangChain + OpenAI**.
-- Simple, configurable environment setup.
-- Ready for deployment via **Docker**.
+- Hybrid retrieval with **BM25 + FAISS embeddings**.
+- Powered by **LangChain** and **OpenAI GPT-4o-mini**.
+- Clean FastAPI interface with automatic docs (`/docs`).
-- Includes unit tests (pytest).
+- Includes structured logging and unit tests.
+- Fully Dockerized for easy deployment.

 ---